shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w1_neural_networks/05_tensorflow_implementation/readme.md

   ![alt text](resources/notes/05.png)

 - There are further details, like **loading the TensorFlow library and neural network parameters w and b**, not covered here.
-We'll address these in the lab.
-Please review it.
+We'll address these in the lab, so please be sure to take a look.

 ## Data in TensorFlow